 An “accounting error” forces the resignation of the CEO of a large outsourcing specialist after breaking banking agreements on debt.
 The error is unbeknown to them caused by incorrect valuation of a pension fund deficit caused by a compromised Sybil database.

 A large publicly traded power generator and marketer of electricity and renewable energy takes a $25m charge after it lands more power transmission hedging contracts than it bargained for at higher prices than it wanted to pay.
 The error came from ranking bids based on a compromised Sybil database.

+In an automobile manufacturing facility, a 9-foot robotic swings around 180 degrees despite the controller for the arm being in standby mode.
+3 workers are killed.
+The SCADA system controlling the facility was being fed operating parameters from a compromised Sybil database.

+In an integrated circuits fabrication plant a system controlling the creation of integrated circuits in the fabrication plant hangs.
+The outcome is the destruction of $50m worth of wafers.
+The SCADA system controlling the facility was being fed operating parameters from a compromised Sybil database.

+A gas utility is not able to send gas through its pipelines to its customers for 24 hours due to its Process Control System being fed incorrect operating parameters from a compromised Sybil database.

+A system that is used by companies to scan and archive paper documents in bulk is discovered to be altering numbers randomly.

-Detection
+Stage D: Detection

 30 months after the release of the compromised upgrade Sybil finally recognises the problem as being theirs and quickly release an urgent security upgrade that removes the compromised code.
 Sybil apologises for the defect but announces it only affects a minority of its user base and points to its limited warranty clause in its software licence.